-Rabies Alert issued for the Southwest area of Orange County
+Rabies Alert issued for the area around Interstate 4 and Epcot Center Drive

-The alert is in response to a raccoon that tested positive for the disease.
-The identified raccoon may have infected feral cats in the area.
+The alert is in response to a feral cat that tested positive for the disease.
+The identified cat may have infected other animals in the area.
 Contact with feral cats, stray dogs and all wildlife particularly raccoons, bats, foxes, skunks, otters, bobcats and coyotes should be avoided.

-If you or a family member has been bitten or scratched by a raccoon or if you know anyone bitten or scratched by a raccoon, you should seek medical attention and contact Orange County Animal Services at (407) 254-9150.
+If you or a family member has been bitten or scratched by a cat in the rabies alert area of southwest Orange County or if you know anyone bitten or scratched by a cat or wildlife, you should seek medical attention and contact Orange County Animal Services at (407) 254-9150.

-Residents and visitors in the southwest area of Orange County should be aware that rabies is present in the wild animal population, and domestic animals are at risk if not vaccinated.
-The public is asked to maintain a heightened awareness that rabies is active in this area of Orange County.
+Residents and visitors in this area of southwest Orange County should be aware that rabies is present in the wild animal population, and domestic animals are at risk if not vaccinated.
+The public is asked to maintain a heightened awareness that rabies is active in this area of southwest Orange County.

 Alerts are designed to increase awareness to the public.
 This alert should not give a false sense of security to areas that have not been named under this alert.
 This rabies alert is for 60 days or until further notice.